MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

          }
       },
    ```
-   >Note: Make sure the code snippet is aligned with the rest of the scipt.
+   >Note: Make sure the code snippet is aligned with the rest of the script.

 1. Save the change and close the file.